Holiday Notice

 cartoon of a person showing a target

 While two organizations may practice an agile mindset, their teams likely operate in different contexts, from product offerings to culture, goals, and number of employees.
+Agile teams also utilize different frameworks, such as scrum and kanban.

 In the same way, each agile team will have different use cases and target outcomes for their project management tools.